 - Assistance with social and community participation can include activities or courses that help you connect and socialise with others.
 Art classes, sports coaching or vacation camps that have mentoring, skill development, peer support or capacity building components are covered here.

 - Consumables helps you cover everyday items and services.
 These could include interpreting and translating services as well as continence and nutrition related items.

 - Transport helps to cover costs associated with specialised schooling or education programs, reaching your place of employment or participating in recreational or community activities.

-A capital support provides funding for equipment, home or vehicle modifications.
+A Capital support provides funding for equipment, home or vehicle modifications, which are split into two categories.
 The NDIS is very specific in what this funding can be used for and it must be used as it is allocated.

 Capacity building funding is set aside for activities that will support you in learning new skills.
 These skills may include achieving some of your goals like living independently, finding a job, or getting help with your NDIS plan management.